canonical/certification-docs/Policy_Guide-16.04.rst

 '''''''''''''
 The Certification Suite is constantly evolving as new testing methods are employed, as technology changes, and as bugs are discovered and resolved within the Suite.
-Test changes in a given LTS will NOT change the test requirements, and will likely only change the method used to test.
+Test changes in a given LTS will *not* change the test requirements, and will likely only change the method used to test.

 Newly introduced tests, however, are considered a Suite change and will not